 Out and about in the community with foster parents

 At offsite adoption events

 It’s a good idea to equip foster parents with a vest when they take an animal home.
 Adoption Ambassadors can be found with dogs in vests at cafes, parks and any other highly trafficked areas where they promote the dogs in their care.

 We asked the field to share resources for finding vests, and shelters responded with a great variety of ideas that should provide a starting place in your search for the perfect vest to meet your needs.

-If you're lucky enough to have volunteers who can sew, check out these sites for instructions for making vests, along with materials needed and project costs.
+If you're lucky enough to have volunteers who can sew, check out this simple vest pattern for instructions to make your own.

 Vests vary in price; we recommend searching around online and figuring out the best option for your agency.
 If you’re having trouble fitting vests into your budget, get creative (as only animal welfare folks can).
 Try a fundraising campaign for vests.
 Have fun with it—for example, how about holding a vest design contest on social media and asking for funds to help purchase the winning design.

 Besides “Adopt Me,” there are other fun messages you can put on a vest, like "Take me home today" or "Will you be my human?”
 Some other goodies you can add on to a vest, which vary by company, include:

 Handy pocket for storing business cards or donations